MetalEgl/Shirtswitcher/README.md

 --7/20/2024

-added support for silvertongue shirt added minimap button to swtich between silvertongue and new beginnings shirt added scanning to look for shirt and give error messages if not found
+--added support for silvertongue shirt
+--added minimap button to swtich between silvertongue and new beginnings shirt --added scanning to look for shirt and give error messages if not found